galbismallz/voracious-kimchi/README.md

 **Project Description**: Project Management Site for the Game-Dev Project

-**Project Story**: So… @kimkwanka reached out about potentially creating a game-dev project.
-I thought it was a fantastic idea, and Kim went on set it up.
+**Project Story**: So… @kimkwanka reached out once about potentially creating a game-dev project.
+I thought it was a fantastic idea, and Kim graciously said she'd set it up.

 Little did I know, (@kimkwanka is an absolute *legend*) a few weeks later there would be 80+ people split amongst 21 teams and A FULL BLOWN PROJECT MANAGEMENT TOOL WITH SLACK INTEGRATION built and implemented.